IntellectualSites/documentation/plotsquared/commands.md

 ### CREATEROADSCHEMATIC

-Add a road schematic to your world using the roads around your current plot
+Add a road schematic to your world using the roads around your current plot.

 **Usage:**
 `/plot createroadschematic`